-We Depend on Government Contracts and Subcontracts and Face Additional Risks Related to Fixed Price Contracts.
-A significant portion of the sales by Iteris and a portion of our sales by Zyfer were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
+We Depend on Government Contracts and Subcontracts, and Because Many of our Government Contracts are Fixed Price Contracts, Higher Than Anticipated Costs Will Reduce Our Profits.
+A significant portion of the sales by Iteris and a portion of the sales by Zyfer were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
 Government contracts represented approximately 24%, 26% and 38% of our total net sales and contract revenues for the years ended March 31, 2000, 2001 and 2002, respectively.
 We anticipate that revenue from government contracts will continue to increase in the near future.
 Government business is, in general, subject to special risks and challenges, including: